filecoin-project/FIPs/FIPS/fip-00xx.md

 The main distinction relevant to this FIP is that legacy transactions do not contain a `ChainID` and so the transactions are not scoped to a specific chain.
 This allows replaying the same signed contract creation transaction across multiple chains for deploying a contract and also enables the contract to have the same address across chains.

-Support for legacy transactions on Filecoin will be enabled by prepending an extra marker byte (arbitrarily selected as  `0x80`) to the signature of legacy transactions.
+Support for legacy transactions on Filecoin will be enabled by prepending an extra marker byte `0x01` to the signature of legacy transactions.
 This will allow Filecoin to detect that a transaction is a legacy transaction and process and execute it accordingly.

 The `GasPrice` parameter from the legacy transaction will be utilized to determine both the `GasFeeCap` and `GasPremium` parameters in the Filecoin message, as `GasPrice` encompasses the full cost per unit of gas that the sender is willing to pay.